sturteva/public/README.md

 (4) Text Survival Game: The culmination of an OSU class, this text based game demonstrates the usage of polymorphism
                         along with pointers in C++.

+(5) Weather: This no-frill single page website demonstrates using AJAX for GET & POST requests.
+It uses a GET request to
+             access the Open Weather API using either a city's Zip Code or the city name.
+It also does an asynchronous POST request.
+This is all done using Javascript and HTML.